Donald Serrell Thomas

 Donald Serrell Thomas (18 July 1934 – 20 January 2022) was a British crime writer.
 His work primarily included Victorian-era historical, crime and detective fiction, as well as books on factual crime and criminals, in particular several academic books on the history of crime in London.
 He wrote a number of biographies, two volumes of poetry, and also edited volumes of poetry by John Dryden and the Pre-Raphaelites.
+He also wrote under the pseudonym Richard Manton.

 Biography

 Donald Thomas was born in Weston-super-Mare, Somerset on 18 July 1934.
 He was educated at Queen's College, Taunton, before completing his National Service in the Royal Air Force (1953–1955) and then going up to Balliol College, Oxford (1955–1958).
-He currently holds a personal chair as Professor Emeritus of English Literature at Cardiff University.
+He held a personal chair as Professor Emeritus of English Literature at Cardiff University.

 Early works

 Thomas's earliest works seem to have been in the area of legal and historical fact, notably revised texts of Thomas Bayly Howell's collection of state trials, originally collected at the behest of William Cobbett and published between 1809 and 1826.
 Among his earliest forays into the world of fiction was Sergeant Verity and the Cracksman, 1974, published under the pseudonym Francis Selwyn.
 By the early 1980s, however, he had largely shed the Selwyn pseudonym (returning to it briefly in the late 1980s for some non-fiction works, and once in 2000, for another "Verity" novel), and began writing under his own name, Donald (S.) Thomas, switching from academic study and biography to Sherlockiana and crime fiction, all underpinned with his deep knowledge of the times and cultures of which he writes.